 Ever dreamed of being woken up to the lovely sounds of grunting monkeys and trumpeting elephants?
-As a wildlife conservation and animal enthusiast, I had the time of my life staying at the 25 Hours hotel Bikini Berlin!
+As wildlife conservation and animal enthusiast, I had the time of my life staying at the 25 Hours hotel Bikini Berlin!

-The hotel pulls inspiration from its neighbor, the Berlin Zoo, to be a truly unique place where wild jungle and Berlin’s urban jungle meet.
+The hotel pulls inspiration from its neighbor, the Berlin Zoo, to be a truly unique place where the wild jungle and Berlin’s urban jungle meet.

 Throughout all 8 floors, you’ll find animal motifs in its decor, hotel amenities that contribute to water and wildlife saving initiatives, and ivy branches draped around you (the hotel’s rooftop restaurant, NENI, is literally inside a refurbished treehouse!), interwoven between industrial metal, neon lights, and extremely modern elements.